ananthakumaran/paisa/docs/src/introduction.md

 * The journal and config information are stored in plain text files that can be easily version controlled.
 You can collaborate with others by giving access to the files.
-* Can track the latest market price of Mutual Funds and NPS Funds holdings.
+* Can track the latest market price of your Mutual Fund, NPS Fund and Stock holdings.
-* Can show the Mutual Fund units eligible for LTCG and help you plan Tax Harvesting.
+* Can show the Mutual Fund and Stock holdings eligible for LTCG and help you plan Tax Harvesting.